 5. Confirmation – The taxpayer will receive a confirmation when the request is successfully processed.
 We strongly recommend that the taxpayer print the confirmation page or record the confirmation number for their records.
 You also have an option to request an email confirmation of your tax payment.

-If you have initiated an IRS payment through this electronic federal tax payment system, you can use the payment look-up feature to view the payment details and status.
+If you have initiated an IRS payment through this electronic federal tax payment system, you can use the IRS direct pay lookup feature to view the payment details and status.
 You can modify or cancel your payment until 11:45 P.M.
 ET, two business days before the scheduled payment date.

 Do you still need help to make your IRS tax payments?
 Contact us, and one of our qualified tax professionals will gladly assist you.
-You can also try to call the IRS for more information on the process.
+You can also pay by phone at 1-800-555-3453 or try to call the IRS for more information on the process.